Matthias Scheffler: Academic career

 Scheffler studied physics at Technische Universität (TU) Berlin.
 He carried out his doctoral work in the field of theoretical solid-state physics at the Fritz Haber Institute of the Max Planck Society (FHI) and received his Ph.D. from the TU Berlin in 1978.
 He then moved to the Physikalisch-Technische Bundesanstalt in Braunschweig, where he was employed as a research associate from 1978 to 1987.
 From 1979 to 1980, he was also a visiting scientist at the IBM T.J.
 Watson Research Center, Yorktown Heights, USA.
 He received his habilitation in 1984 from the TU Berlin.

 In 1988, he was appointed as a scientific member of the Max Planck Society and founding director of the Theory Department of the Fritz Haber Institute of the Max Planck Society in Berlin.
 The following year he received an honorary professorship at the TU Berlin.
 This was followed by further honorary professorships at Freie Universität Berlin (2006), Humboldt-Universität zu Berlin (2016), and in Hokkaido, Japan (2016).
 He is also Distinguished Visiting Professor of Computational Materials Science and Engineering at the University of California, Santa Barbara since 2005.

-Since 2020 he directs the NOMAD Laboratory at the FHI.
+In 2014 Scheffler established The NOMAD Laboratory as part of the NOMAD European Center of Excellence.
+Initially hosted by the Fritz Haber Institute of the Max Planck Society in Berlin, it transitioned to the Berlin Institute for the Foundations of Learning and Data (BIFOLD) at Technische Universität Berlin in 2026, where Scheffler continues to direct it.
+Scheffler is also a BIFOLD Fellow.

 Research focus

 Since the beginning of his career, Scheffler has been working on fundamental aspects of the chemical and physical properties of surfaces, interfaces, clusters, and nanostructures.
 Current research activities include studies of heterogeneous catalysis, thermal conductivity, electrical conductivity, thermoelectric materials, defects in semiconductors, inorganic/organic hybrid materials, and biophysics.
 These are studies that combine quantum mechanics, ab initio calculations of the electron structure and molecular dynamics with methods from thermodynamics, statistical mechanics, and engineering.
 In this way, the understanding of meso- and macroscopic phenomena can be developed or deepened under realistic conditions (T, p).
 Scheffler is also working on the development of theoretical models for the calculation of excited states and electron correlations.
 The software package FHI-aims developed for this purpose by Scheffler, together with Volker Blum and many others, was specifically designed for large-scale calculations on high-performance computers.
 Scheffler has investigated many different classes of materials with high application relevance (e.g. compound semiconductors, metals, oxides, two-dimensional materials, organic materials, surfaces), as well as successfully developing a wide range of phenomena with direct practical relevance (e.g. crystal structure and growth, electronic material properties, metastability of impurities in semiconductors, electrical and thermal conductivity, heterogeneous catalysis).

-More than 115 of his former employees now hold professorships or alike positions.
+More than 116 of his former employees now hold professorships or alike positions.
 Scheffler is one of the most highly cited scientists in his field.